-Six custom hue ranges may be adjusted; I tend to adjust each one separately to take full advantage of them.
+Six hue ranges may be adjusted; I tend to adjust each one separately to take full advantage of them.
 Custom hue ranges may be defined if needed by moving the hue range sliders.
 The slider arrows are split to produce smooth transitions.
-Note that the members of the pairs may be moved together by clicking the gray gradient space between them, and all four may be moved as a unit by clicking the white space between the pairs.
+Note that the members of the pairs may be moved together by clicking and dragging the gray gradient space between them, and all four may be moved as a unit by clicking and dragging the white space between the pairs.
 Note also that the red range wraps around the ends.

 For this image, I started with red.
 A significant increase made the foreground more vivid; the upper masonry just needed to be masked.
 Next I increased yellow for the foliage (which in RGB is mostly yellow, not green).
 Increasing the blue saturation helped the sky, and had very little effect elsewhere so I didn’t bother masking it.